Code-Institute-Submissions/RodrigoPalazon-ms_4_AprResub/README.md

 ### To Clone

 * The project can be run locally by cloning.
-* Open the repositorie and click "Code", then select "clone".
+* Open the repository and click "Code", then select "clone".
 * When you choose to clone you will be provided with a URL.
 Copy the URL from the "Clone with HTTPS" section.
 * In your IDE, open Git Bash.
 * Type Git Clone and then paste the URL you copied.